tehnoobface/CBB_Final_Project/README.md

 pip install "git+https://github.com/tehnoobface/CBB_Final_Project.git"
 ```

-Additionally, the repository containing the python code and executable script for the bracket_package, bracket_module, and all cleaned test data can be cloned with the following code:
+Additionally, the repository containing the python code and executable script for the bracket_package - bracket - and all cleaned test data can be cloned with the following code:

 ```console
 git clone https://github.com/tehnoobface/CBB_Final_Project.git